-I first heard about Marie Kondo and the kon mari method about 6 months ago.
+I first heard about Marie Kondo and the KonMari method about six months ago, at the height of KonMari-fever.
 At the time it seemed like everyone was talking about The Life Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
-Marie Kondo was like a literary sensation level: Oprah’s Book Club.
+Marie Kondo was like a literary sensation level Oprah’s Book Club.

 I decided to finally get more familiar with her methods after reading L’Art de la Simplicite, a book that serendipitously came into my life (through a Goodreads Giveaway) at exactly the right time.